pantheon-systems/documentation/source/_docs/cookies.md

 ---

 ## Cookie Naming Requirements
 For cookies to function on cached pages they must match the pattern: `STYXKEY[a-zA-Z0-9_-]`.
+Note that on WordPress sites, if you want session cookies to be excluded from caching, they must be named with `wp-` as their prefix.

 ## Disable Caching for Specific Pages
 You can use regular expression(s) to determine if the current request (`$_SERVER['REQUEST_URI']`) should be excluded from cache.
 If the request matches, bypass cache by setting the `NO_CACHE` cookie in the response.